masahito19770526/furima-38965/README.md

 ### Association
-- belong-to: item
+- belongs-to: item
-- belong-to: user
+- belongs-to: user
 - has_one: address